ugurserhattoy/TSA/README.md

 | Delete            | Delete Application       | On Applications Table              |

 ## License
-This project is licensed under the MIT License (Non-Commercial Clause).
+This project is licensed under Custom License (Non-Commercial and No-Derivatives Clauses).
 See [LICENSE.md](LICENSE.md) for details.